Trending topics:

 Todd Golden doesn’t hide his frustration, credits Hawkeyes after Gators’ elimination

-The Iowa Hawkeyes pulled off a huge upset in March Madness, knocking out Florida Gators, the reigning champions led by Todd Golden.
+The Iowa Hawkeyes pulled off a huge upset in March Madness, knocking out the Florida Gators, the reigning champions led by Todd Golden.

 Head Coach Todd Golden of the Florida Gators.